Pair a client to a self-hosted server

 cloudflared tunnel --url http://localhost:6781. - Tailscale — put both devices on your tailnet; use the MagicDNS hostname.

-Any of these make the pairing flow work across arbitrary networks without exposing your port to the open internet.
+Any of these makes pairing work across arbitrary networks without exposing your port to the open internet.
+Once you have a public https:// URL, the live-channel WebSocket automatically upgrades to wss://.

 Hardening before leaving localhost